venoajie/my-ai-assistant/src/ai_assistant/personas/core/arc-1.persona.md

 # Architectural Review: AI Assistant Package

 ### Executive Summary
 The `ai_assistant` package is built on a strong, modern foundation with a robust pluggable architecture and excellent security practices.
-The primary gaps are related to inconsistencies in context handling and an incomplete example plugin, which hinder developer experience.
 The following report details these findings and provides a clear action plan.

 ### 1. Strengths & Completed Steps
 - **Modern Packaging (`pyproject.toml`):** Correctly implemented with script entry points and package data.